Substance Abuse Disorder Treatment Specialist Q&A

 • Family history

-You can be more likely to become an addict if you have a family member who has an addiction (whether it be the same to you or not)
+You can be more likely to become an addict if you have a family member who has an addiction (whether it be the same as you or not)

 • Genetics